gcormier/megaconnect/README.md

 * url=http://megadesk.myhome.com
 * url=http://192.168.0.20

+### [step]
+**step**

+Defines the fixed distance to move the table up or down with a single click on the related up or down button.
+Value needs to be an integer in the range of 139 to 6640, where 139 approx equals 1.32 cm/0.52 inches step=139

+Example:
+* step=139

 ### [positions]
 List of positions that can be triggered from megaconnect.
 A position can either be a memory position in megadesk, a height in cm or a height in inches.